Republicans speak out against FBI raid of Trump’s Mar-a-Lago estate

 (WASHINGTON) -- Since news broke that the FBI searched former President Donald Trump's Mar-a-Lago estate on Monday, a growing number of Republicans have spoken out against the raid.

-House Minority Leader Kevin McCarthy, R-Calif., took to Twitter, posting a statement that read in part: "I've seen enough."
+House Minority Leader Kevin McCarthy, R-Calif., tweeted a statement that read in part: "I've seen enough."

 "The Department of Justice has reached an intolerable state of weaponized politicization," McCarthy continued.
 "When Republicans take back the House, we will conduct immediate oversight of this department, follow the facts, and leave no stone unturned."